 In our fantastic state of Georgia, there are many more than just the four basic seasons.
 You have spring if you’re lucky, then summer, then mega summer, late summer, early fall, second summer, the middle fall, light winter, tundra winter, a couple more fall days, then maybe a snowstorm or two, and if things go back to normal (which doesn’t exist), you get spring again.
-All said, caring for the lawn in such fickle climates can be a fairly daunting task.
+That said, caring for the lawn in such fickle climates can be a fairly daunting task.
 However, if you can utilize the tripod that makes up lawn care, your lawn (and you!) can survive this wackiness.

 When you become a homeowner there’s a certain sense of pride that comes with having a lawn that not only looks in shape, but is also green, level, and offers great curb appeal.
 Most people around northern metro Atlanta (the areas we serve), have bermudagrass.
 Many people have fescue, but the majority is Bermuda.
 While fescue stays green year-round, it also requires lots more water and a bit more maintenance to keep it weed-free.
 Zoysia, while beautiful if maintained properly needs more shade than its twinlike counterpart.
 Bermudagrass seemingly gives you a chance to relax, as it goes dormant for a few months and not only loses its chlorophyll but also pretty much quits growing.
 However, that doesn’t mean that you can just let it go.
 Lawn maintenance is an all-year task, but if done properly (and with patience) it can be super rewarding.